 • I’ve been told I’m casual, humorous, empathetic, compassionate, and diplomatic, yet direct when needed.

-• I am a Registered Social Worker (RSW) licensed with:
+• I am a registered social worker (RSW) with the:

 • British Columbia College of Social Workers (#15526)